 - A long-range plan to address the needs of people receiving services at state supported living centers, as well as other people with IDD or behavioral health needs, including an assessment of repurposing vacant or unused SSLC buildings and other resources to support SSLC residents (Rider 110)

-Please contact Medical_and_Social_Services@hhsc.state.tx.us with any questions or ideas regarding the action plan.
+For questions or ideas regarding the action plan, email Medical_and_Social_Services@hhsc.state.tx.us.